apjanke/so-you-wanna-code/docs/index.md

 The goal of this program is to set you on the path toward getting a boring, stable programming job at a boring, stable company.
 It will not make you a computer artist or sooper hacker.
-This is aimed at people who have passions in other areas, and want to program in order to get a paycheck to support those other passions and, you know, food and a roof over your head.
+This is aimed at people who have passions in other areas, and want to code in order to draw a paycheck to support those other passions and, you know, food and a roof over your head.

 This program is centered on taking online MOOC ("Massive Open Online Course", like Coursera or edX) courses from well-known providers, supplemented by a significant amount of independent study.